 In either case, where applicable, the MiFID Law imposes a variety of capital, organizational and conduct of business requirements, purporting to ensure that client assets are protected, conflicts of interests are avoided, and that the platform acts in the interests of the clients/investors.
-More specifically, the MiFID Law the investment firm licensed under the MiFID Law, should have a specified initial capital varying in case the investment firm in question does not deal in any financial instruments for its own account or underwrite issues of financial instruments on a firm commitment basis, but holds client money or securities and engages in the reception and transmission of investors' orders for financial instruments and/or the execution of investors' orders for financial instruments.
+More specifically, the MiFID Law the investment firm licensed under the MiFID Law, should have a specified initial capital varying in case the investment firm in question does not deal in any financial instruments for its own account or underwrite issues of financial instruments on a firm commitment basis, but holds client money or securities and engages in the reception and transmission of investors' orders for financial instruments and/or the execution of investors' orders for financial instruments and/or the management of individual portfolios of investments in financial instruments.
 In the event that an investment firm is active in any or all of the above-named services/activities, but is not authorized to hold client money or securities, to deal for its own account, or to underwrite issues or on a firm commitment basis, the initial share capital required is significantly lower.